 We welcome 40-45 PhD students, primarily from universities in Denmark and Canada with a background as MD, MSc or equivalent, who are interested in exercise physiology and clinical application of exercise.
 Preferably, the PhD student should have initiated his/her research project.

 Course participation is free of charge if you are enrolled at a Danish University.
 However, there is a fee for room and board (three nights in double occupancy) of DKK 2.100,00.

 To register for the PhD Course, please fill in the form below.
-Deadline for application is June 7th, 2019 and the successful applicants will be notified by or before June 21st, 2019.
+REGISTRATION IS CLOSED - the successful applicants will be notified by or before June 21st, 2019.

 The PhD Course will focus on the application of exercise training both in relation to aging and in the management of diseases as e.g. type 2 diabetes, cardiovascular disease, cancer and neurological diseases.
 These areas will be covered from an epidemiological perspective, across integrative physiological evidence to mechanistic molecular insight into the interplay between exercise training and disease.
 In addition, the participants will be introduced to relevant methodology and the challenges in designing and concluding an exercise interventions trial, as well as barriers for implementing and maintaining people and patients in active lifestyles.
 Furthermore, as dissemination of research to both peers and lay people is an important part of PhD student training, sessions are included that aim at qualifying the participants to communicate their PhD project in a clear and short manner by means of a poster.